 - HTML Anchor tags without

-- HTML Anchor tags in iframes which do not include the Digital Analytics library script blocks and a Page View tag.
+- HTML Anchor tags in iframes that do not include the Digital Analytics library script blocks and a Page View tag.
 In these cases, a Link Click will either not be collected or will be collected without the required Page ID parameter and rejected from reporting.

 Link Name (nm) Parameter